zxygentoo/mal-ocaml/README.md

 ## License

 Mal (make-a-lisp) is created by Joel Martin and licensed under the MPL 2.0 (Mozilla Public License 2.0).
-See LICENSE.txt for more details.
+See LICENSE for more details.